xueqi/esp8266/setup/README.md

 * NodeMCU board comes with USB micro B connection, so there is no need to wireup the flash circuit.
 * Connect NodeMCU board with USB cable, identify the port.
 (On windows should be COM?, linux: /dev/tty??)
 	* if device is not recognized, install the usb to serial driver.
 The driver depends what the board use.
 Check the rectangular chip on board.
 Reads as CH340G or Cp2102 or CH341
+	* on windows, use command 'mode' in terminal
+	* on linux, use 'ls -l /dev/tty\*', check the latest one
 * erase old firmware
 	* esptool.py --port COM4 erase_flash
 * flash the firmware